 It is no exaggeration to say that in November and December, there is a shopping event for nearly every week, attracting buyers to online webshops.
-During these events, it’s surprising to see, how many webshops focus solely on the practical aspect of the trade, technically well-functioning payment solutions, the navigation structure, and so on.
-Meanwhile, it’s not just all about the pistons and bearings of the webshop engine.
+During these events, it’s surprising to see how many webshops focus solely on the practical aspect of the trade, for example, on the technically well-functioning payment solutions, the navigation structure, and so on.
+However, it’s not just all about the pistons and bearings of the webshop engine.
 Good UX means also a fast website, intuitive user interface, brilliant brand integrity, pleasant typography, high-security solutions, smooth texts, easy messaging, harmonious colors and classy product photos.

 As they often say: The bad news always precedes the good.
 The same theory applies to the world of User Experience.

-Bad UX is much more noticeable, because of the good works just fine.
+Bad UX is much more noticeable as the good works just fine.
 It’s all pleasant, effective, and attractive.
-The excellent UX is as if it were not there.
+The excellent UX works as if it were not there.